bbmokhtari/django-translations/docs/guide/context.rst

 Reading the translations
 ========================

-To :meth:`read <translations.context.Context.read>` the translations of a :class:`context<translations.context.Context>`, first the language of the translation should be determined.
-Then the entity can be used just like before
+To :meth:`read <translations.context.Context.read>` the translations of the defined margin in a language and apply them on the :class:`context<translations.context.Context>`, just specify the ``lang`` code of the language.

-The ``lang`` parameter is optional.
-It determines the language to apply the translations in.
-It must be a language code already declared in the :data:`~django.conf.settings.LANGUAGES` setting.
-If it is not passed in, it will be automatically set to the :term:`active language` code.

 .. testsetup:: guide_read